alfar0x/alfar-linea/README.md

 --- next iteration acc2 was run
 acc1 (min tx limit = 8) - [step3]; <- working account
 acc2 (min tx limit = 2) - []; <- working account.
-As soon as the min transactions limit was reached, it will be removed from the jobs list. acc3 (min tx limit = 6) - [step1, step2]; <- new account steps were generated
+As soon as the min transactions limit was reached, it will be removed from the tasks list. acc3 (min tx limit = 6) - [step1, step2]; <- new account steps were generated
 acc4 (min tx limit = 5) - [];